Can’t find an answer? Click here to ask a question.

 7. Prepare for water stops

-One of the reasons for getting a map at registration or downloading the mobile race app is to anticipate the location of water stations.
+One of the reasons for getting a map at registration is to anticipate the location of water stations.
 Doing so reduces the anxiety of wondering when you’ll next be able to hydrate.
 If you’ve hydrated properly in advance of the race, you should be able to take in enough water to keep going without having to look for the nearest porta-potty.

 If you see a water station approaching, don’t go to the first set of tables where all of the congestion is likely to be.
 Instead, head for the next set, veering to the right table if you’re right-handed and the left table if you’re left-handed.
 In this way, you can snatch a cup easily without breaking your stride.